About the Board of Zoning Adjustment

 Board of Zoning Adjustment Members

 The BZA is currently looking for new members!
-We will have two open seats and two alternate seats that need to be filled in June, and are looking for residents passionate about zoning in town!
+We will have one open seat and one alternate position that need to be filled, and are looking for residents passionate about zoning in town!
 Learn more about how to apply here: